ionic-team/ionic-docs/docs/angular/your-first-app/8-distribute.md

 ## Push a Commit

-In order for Appflow to access the latest and greatest changes to your code, you'll need to push a commit via the version control integration of your choosing.
+In order for Appflow to access the latest and greatest changes to your code, you will need to push a commit via the version control integration of your choosing.
 For those that use GitHub or Bitbucket, this would look as follows:

 ```shell
 git add . # stage any changes